Murali Manohar: The Divine Flute of Shri Krishna

 Spiritual Symbolism

-The simple bamboo flute is more than just a musical instrument; it is a metaphor of a true devotee, who completely surrenders one’s life to be God’s instrument.
-Various scriptures of India, such as the Brahma Samhita, Harivansh, Srimad Bhagavatam, etc., explore the symbolism of the flute as a bridge to enlightenment and path to devotion.
+The simple bamboo flute transcends its role as a mere musical instrument; it embodies the essence of a true devotee who fully dedicates their life to becoming an instrument of the Divine.
+Various Indian scriptures, including the Brahma Samhita, Harivansh, and Srimad Bhagavatam, delve into the profound symbolism of the flute as a conduit to enlightenment and a pathway to devotion.